OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 OrisTrack is a research project in the early development phase,

-exploring whether embouchure health in brass players can be
+exploring whether brass players can repeatedly complete a

-The initial scope focuses on overuse, fatigue, and recovery
+The initial scope focuses on workload, perceived pressure,

-core idea is to bring together a structured assessment session,
+is to bring together a guided weekly session, short contextual

 Each player’s data are interpreted relative to their own